Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/starburst-galaxy.md

 | Data fields from the source stream |        various        | All the fields from the source stream will be populated as an individual column in the target table. |
 | `_airbyte_additional_properties`   | map(varchar, varchar) | Additional properties.                                                                               |

-The Hero Pixel data stream's JSON schema is converted to an Avro schema.
+The HeroPixeldata stream's JSON schema is converted to an Avro schema.
 The JSON object is then converted to an Avro record;
 the Avro record is written to a staging Iceberg table.
 As the data stream can be generated from any data source, the JSON-to-Avro conversion process has arbitrary rules and limitations.